James B. Grinder: Arrest and trials

 In March 1998, Grinder and two others were arrested for burglary.
 Grinder had long been a suspect in Julianne Helton's murder, but police could not find enough evidence to arrest him.
 After his arrest for burglary, police offered him a plea deal for life in prison, so he confessed.
 Upon hearing that Grinder confessed to Helton's murder, Russellville police traveled to Macon County to question him about the murders of Teresa Williams, Crystal Parton, and Cynthia Mabry.
-Grinder also confessed to these murders, proving details only the perpetrator would know.
+Grinder also confessed to these murders, providing details only the perpetrator would know.

 However, there was a problem with Grinder's confession to Julianne Helton's murder.
 Grinder had changed his story many times, even contradicting himself at points.
 Since police had no physical evidence connecting Grinder to the murder, his confession was essential for a conviction.
-In June 1999, Sheriff Robert Dawson contacted Lawrence Farwell, a neuropsychiatrist and the inventor of brain fingerprinting, a scientific technique used to determine information stored in a subjects brain.
+In June 1999, Sheriff Robert Dawson contacted Lawrence Farwell, a neuropsychiatrist and the inventor of brain fingerprinting, a scientific technique used to determine information stored in a subject's brain.

 Grinder agreed to take the test, so Farwell went to Macon County and set up his equipment in the prison where Grinder was being held.
 Grinder sat in front of a computer screen with the device strapped to his head while Farwell asked him questions about the crime.
 Grinder's brain waves revealed that he knew detailed information about the murder that only the perpetrator would know.

 Six days after the brain fingerprinting test, Grinder pleaded guilty to Julianne Helton's murder and was sentenced to life in prison.
 He was then extradited to Arkansas to face trial for the murders of Williams, Parton, and Mabry.
 He pleaded guilty to those murders as well and was given another life sentence.

 In 2010, James B. Grinder died in prison from natural causes.